marict/nanoGPT-llm-extraction/README.md

 pytest
 ```

-The tests cover the tokenizer, DAG logic and the training script.
+The tests cover the DAG logic and the training script.

-After running inference you can decode the DAG prediction to a float using
-``DAGGPT.predict_number`` together with ``NumericTokenizer``.

 ## Benchmark